 This exercise will help you track the heads of enemies in CS.

-Target speed in this exercise is perfect for strafing targets.
+The target speed in this exercise is perfect for strafing targets.

 Kovaaks CSGO Routine Perfect Warmup

 They have different uses and applications.
-If you want to warm up your aim instead of training it, then choose one tracking exercise and one target switching exercise.
+If you want to warm up your aim instead of training it, then choose one tracking exercise and one target-switching exercise.

 Play 15 minutes in total until you feel that you have good control of the mouse and you are completely warmed up.

 If you need better control, perhaps look at getting a better mousepad.